IJSComplexMatter/dtmm/doc/quickstart.rst

 .. note::

     For immersion objectives you should specify `immersion` = True.
 Here you can use higher NA values.
+With argument `n` (defaults to `n_cover` for immersion objectives) you can specify the refractive index of the output medium (immersion or air).

 .. warning::

-    You should always view the field in a medium that it was calculated for.
-In the example above we defined that the field should be viewed in a medium of refractive index of 1.5 by setting n_cover = 1.5 because we used this as the `nout` argument in the `transfer_field` calculation above.
+    You should always match the `n_cover` argument to that what was used as an output `nout` refractive index (or input refractive index `nin` in case you investigate reflections).

 Now you can calculate transmission specter or obtain RGB image.
 Depending on how the illumination data was created (polarized/nonpolarized light, single/multiple ray) you can set different parameters.
 For instance, you can refocus the field